 MSMHS offers a number of honors, UConn Early College Experience (ECE), and Advanced Placement (AP) level courses.
 Honors, AP, and ECE course expectations are significantly greater than those in the college prep program.
-In fact, taking multiple higher level courses may require you to re-examine your after-school commitments in order to have the time to meet the demanding honors standards.

 We encourage you to design a program of study that is personally challenging and requires you to stretch and grow.
 Select one that will allow you to balance your academic priorities with the rest of your commitments.
 Most of all we urge you to take full advantage of the high-quality educational opportunities available to you.
 It is an investment in your future!